4 Catholic leaders share their favorite prayers

 —Text by John L. Bell

 Catholic Extension Society supports hundreds of devoted Catholic leaders like these.
-Our mission is the build up vibrant and transformative Catholic faith communities among the poor in the poorest regions of America.
+Our mission is to build up vibrant and transformative Catholic faith communities among the poor in the poorest regions of America.
 Please support our work!

 This story first appeared in the Summer 2024 edition of Extension magazine